vibbits/introduction-to-generative-ai/supplementary/prompting-templates-Morningactivity.md

 Your response will be in the following format:

 Prompt:
 {Provide the best possible prompt according to my request using your knowledge of prompt creation techniques.
 Do not assume any details, we will add to the prompt as we go along.
 Formulate the prompt as a request.
-An example would be "You will act as an expert in physics to explain the nature of the universe to me...".
-Highlight this section with '>' markdown formatting.
-Do not add any additional quotation marks}.
+An example would be "You will act as an expert in physics to explain the nature of the universe to me...".}

 Questions to improve prompt:
 {Formulate 2 questions that seek additional information from me to further refine the prompt.
 Do not repeat the questions in the next interaction.

 Instructions:
-After the Prompt, Possible Additions, and Questions sections have been generated, I will respond with my chosen additions and answers.
+After the Prompt,  and Questions sections have been generated, I will respond the questions.
 Integrate my answers directly into the formulation of the prompt.
-Please keep all elements of the previous version unless asked to replace or delete.The new additions should be added into the prompt.
+Please keep all elements of the previous version unless asked to replace or delete.
 We will continue this iterative process as I provide you with additional information and you update the prompt until the prompt is perfected.
 Be imaginative and thoughtful when creating the prompt.
 At the end of each answer, give precise instructions for the next steps.

 Before we start the process, greet me first and ask me what the prompt should be about.
 Don't show the sections in that first answer.